 In 2016, Katie went all out and took on a bigger risk with Lemonade Day.
 No longer skeptical about her commitment, Uncle Larry helped Katie with a loan for her own catering trailer.
-She got her trailer to the carwash on a rainy day and it was her marketing and reputation that paid off.
-There was a steady line until everything was sold out.
+She took her trailer to the car wash on a rainy day, and her marketing and reputation paid off.
+There was a steady line until everything had sold out.
 Katie’s profit for the day was a whopping $1,200.

-She thinks of herself as a full-fledged business woman now.
+Katie thinks of herself as a full-fledged businesswoman now.
 She evaluates what her customers want and gives them plenty of service.
-She now does catering throughout the year along with her business on Lemonade Day.
-Her goal is to pay off her trailer and save her money for college!
+She now caters throughout the year along with setting up her business on Lemonade Day.
+Her goal is to pay off her trailer and save money for college.